-On 1 April 2006, new financial arrangements were introduced for both the 1992 and the newly established 2006 Pension Firefighter Pension Schemes.
-Both schemes are unfunded, defined benefit schemes, and are regulated by the Home Office.
+On 1 April 2006, new financial arrangements were introduced for both the 1992 and the 2006 Pension Firefighter Pension Schemes.
+Both schemes are regulated by the Home Office.
 Contributions to the schemes are made by firefighters and employers, which are paid into a separate Pension Fund Account, from which most commutations and pension payments are made.
 Any deficit on this account will be met by the Home Office, and any surplus at the end of the year must be paid back to the Home Office.